Revised – November 19, 2021

-If a scammer has victimized you, contact your State Attorney General’s Office or the Secretary of State where you’re located.
+If a scammer has victimized you, contact your State Attorney General’s Office or the Secretary of State.
 Also, find out what state a scammer may be in and report the scammer to the Attorney General’s office in that state as well.

 You can find State Attorney General contact information at NAAG.org.

 The U.S. Postal Service